Skip to content

 n_jobs int

-Number of cores to use.
-Default is to use all available cores.
+Number of parallel jobs to use.
+Defaults to -1, using all available cores.

 -1